 An in-depth study of personal income taxation including filing methods, exemptions, deductions, and tax minimization strategies.
 Students will be required to evaluate and prepare income taxes using a variety of tax scenarios.
 This course prepares students for service learning opportunities such as the IRS Volunteer Income Tax Assistance (VITA) program.
+Computer access is required in this course.

-This course satisfies the Civic Engagement criteria (CE) for the 2014 Core Curriculum.
+This course satisfies the Civic Engagement criteria (CE) for the Core Curriculum.
+Offered fall semester.